rampa2510/openCV-projects/README.md

 here you will get the tutorial as well the mechanism of this classifier.You can find my code in the project folder

-how to run this in your terminal:- python face_detect_cv3.py *name of the image* remember to store the image in your program directory
+how to run this in your terminal:- python face_detect_cv3.py * name of the image.ext *

+remember to store the image in your program directory